smirarab/sepp/README.TIPP.md

 ---------------------------------------------
 Bugs and Errors
 ---------------------------------------------
-TIPP is under active research development at UIUC by the Warnow Lab (and especially with her PhD students Siavash Mirarab and Nam Nguyen).
-Please report any errors to Siavash Mirarab (smirarab@gmail.com) and Nam Nguyen (namphuon@illinois.edu).
+TIPP is under active research development at UIUC by the Warnow Lab (and especially with her former PhD students Siavash Mirarab and Nam Nguyen).
+Please report any errors to Siavash Mirarab (smirarab@gmail.com) and Nam Nguyen (ndn006@eng.ucsd.edu).